dasavisha/CriticalFindings_Extract/README.md

 To run the code:

+Step 1: Install all the required packages in a virtual environment with a YML file.

+        conda env create -f environment_critfind.yml

-Step 1: Install all the required packages using the .txt file inside an anaconda environment.
+Alternatively, you can also install the packages using the requirements.txt file inside an anaconda environment.

+        conda create -n crit_find anaconda python=3.10
         pip install -r requirements.txt

-Alternatively, you can also install the packages in a virtual environment with a YML file.

-        conda env create -f environment_critfind.yml

 Step 2: To get the Critical and Incidental Findings, change the run_model.sh file accordingly